cao-awa/Catheter/doc/uses.md

 Because initializer is "0", it concat to the first element "1" then changed to "01",

-When it sum to second element, it changed to "01"+"2" that is "012",
+When it concat to second element, it changed to "01"+"2" that is "012",

-Finally, it sum to third element, then it changed to "012"+"3" that is "0123".
+Finally, it concat to third element, then it changed to "012"+"3" that is "0123".

 The action ```alternate``` must assign an initializer because it need inference the result type by method signature.